riyaarya/commonInfo/Plan21March.md

 # 3: SQL

-Get all the supplier name Contact name start with Ch and ends with or
+Get all the supplier name Contact name from supplier table in which Contactname  start with "Ch" and ends with "or"